BrcMapsTeam/geonode_user_guides/01_install.md

     You will be prompted for a password.
 Enter the password to the server

     You will be promted to confirm if you want to continue, type Y and enter

+    It will start to update

+    This will take a few minutes

 3.